Dynamics of opinion polarization: gFJ is globally polarizing but locally depolarizing

 \subsection{Polarization under $P_2$, $P_3$, and $P_4$}

 We start by deriving the conditions under which gFJ is polarizing for the global metrics $P_2$, $P_3$, and $P_4$ (the proof is provided in the SI Appendix).

-\begin{theorem}[gFJ: global polarization with $P_2, P_3, P_4$] gFJ is \emph{polarizing} with $P_2, P_3, P_4$ if and only if matrix $H_g$ defined in~\eqref{eq:h_gfj} is not doubly stochastic.
+\begin{theorem}[gFJ: global polarization with $P_2, P_3, P_4$] gFJ is \emph{polarizing} with $P_2, P_3, P_4$ if and only if matrix $H_g$ defined in~\eqref{eq:h_gfj} is not doubly stochastic (i.e., a square nonnegative matrix, each of whose rows and columns sums to 1).
 Furthermore, we can distinguish the following two cases: {(\roman{enumi})} \begin{enumerate} \item if there are naive nodes (i.e., $\exists i \in \mathcal{V} : \lambda_i = 1$), matrix $H_g$ is never doubly stochastic and thus gFJ is polarizing; \item if there are no naive nodes (i.e., $\forall i \in \mathcal{V}, \lambda_i < 1$), matrix~$H_g$ is not doubly stochastic, and equivalently gFJ is polarizing with $P_2, P_3, P_4$, if and only if the following condition holds true for at least one node $i \in \mathcal{V}$:

 \end{enumerate} \end{theorem}

 Intuitively, the fact that $H_g$ is not double-stochastic is a measure of the presence of nodes that are more influential than others.
 This is straightforward to see in the case of naive nodes (Theorem~\ref{theo:gFJ_p2p3p4}.(i)), where all the non-naive nodes play the role of influencers (because they are always able to sway the naive nodes' opinions towards theirs), potentially increasing the polarization.
 When there are no naive nodes, the intuition behind Theorem~\ref{theo:gFJ_p2p3p4} is more difficult to grasp.
 Let us split the effect of social influence and individual susceptibility.
 To isolate the former, let all nodes have the same susceptibility~$\lambda$.
 Since \eqref{eq:stochasticity_cond} is reduced to $\sum_{j \in \mathcal{V}} w_{ji} \neq 1$, $W$ not being double-stochastic becomes the condition for polarization, which corresponds to the case where the social influence out of any node $i$ is equivalent to the incoming social influence.
 However, in the general case, pure social influence is dampened by individual susceptibility: stubborn nodes are not swayed, regardless of the social influence they are subject to.
 The condition in \eqref{eq:stochasticity_cond} exactly captures this interplay between susceptibility and social influence.